Which is better, Laminine or 4-Life Transfer Factor?

 Demographics | For everyone | For everyone |

-Unique ingredients | Fertilized avian egg extract (YTE for some) and FibroBlast Growth Factor | Colostrum |
+Unique ingredients | Fertilized avian egg extract (YTE for some) and Fibroblast Growth Factor | Colostrum |

 Top claims | Cell repair, antistress, antiaging | Immune system, nutrition |